smclacke/minishell/SARAH_TD.md

 **21-09**

--> triple check the FUN ARG SHIT makes sense and im handling everything properly
+YES-> triple check the FUN ARG SHIT makes sense and im handling everything properly

--> re-write parser to make it make sense, everything up to pipe is sorted
+YES-> re-write parser to make it make sense, everything up to pipe is sorted

 -> make it so that << >> are actually handled... yayy // lexer right?